Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 |> collection.UpsertAsync
 ```

 With all this set up I could embed a query and then search Qdrant for document chunks which are related to it.

-This dramatically reduces the amount of data you need to send to the contract extraction LLM, as in theory you have filtered for relevant information.
+This approach dramatically reduces the amount of data needed by the contract extraction LLM, as in theory you have filtered for relevant information.
 It could also, again theoretically, improve the quality of results as you have kept the LLM's attention on the important stuff.

 ```fsharp
 let embeddedQuery = embedQuery "What is the notional amount of the swap?"